pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 Now go to the *Configuration* tab and enable *LED_STRIP* under *Features*.
 Press *Save and reboot*.

-### The *LED Strip* tab
+### The hardware

-A LED strip is ideal for testing.
+A piece of LED strip is ideal for testing.
 I'll be using one with 3 LEDs connected to Port B on the Nexus.
 Wiring is simple: just connect 5V, ground and LED_STRIP (formerly known as TX6) to the strip.

 ![Wiring](./img/ledstrip-wiring.jpg)

+### The *LED Strip* tab

 Now go to the *LED Strip* tab.
-This tab will only be visible if you have the *LED_STRIP* feature enabled under *Configuration*.
+Note that this tab will only be visible if you have the *LED_STRIP* feature enabled under *Configuration*.

 We're going to define:
 - a green navigation light that also functions as a strobe
 - a red ACL light that slowly blinks
 - a white landing light that can be operated from the TX.

-Power on the FC and make sure the 5V is working.
-On the HELI405 you'll need to attach a BEC to get 5V on the UART1 port.
+Connect the Nexus to the Configurator using USB.
+5V will now be available on port A, B and C. If you're using many LEDs, consider using an external 5V power supply.

-Define the 3 LEDs
+#### Define the 3 LEDs
 - Click on *Wire Ordening Mode*.
 The 16x16 matrix will become greenish.
 - Select a square in the matrix.
 A '0' should now be displayed in it.
 - Select *Color* as *Function*